- By Phone

 - By E-mail

 Arthur Howell has expanded his operations once again by opening a new fish shop at 60 Staithe Street, Wells next- the- Sea at the beginning of June.
-The Howells traditional butchery business has expanded as a gun shop, delicatessen and bakery have been added to the portfolio and now Howell’s Fish Fish Fish is offering sustainable and whenever possible, locally caught produce.
+The Howells traditional butchery business has expanded.
+A delicatessen and bakery have been added to the portfolio and now Howell’s Fish Fish Fish is offering sustainable and whenever possible, locally caught produce.

 The new brightly decorated small shop stocks crabs, lobsters and other crustaceans which are locally sourced from the Wells based established fishing company, A M Frarys.
 Howells is proud to be buying directly from the Frarys who bring their catch into the quay at Wells-next-the-Sea.
 Other fish available daily include Pollock, bloaters, hake, mackerel and gilthead bream.
 These are all caught in European waters and approved by the Marine Conservation Society.
 There is also line caught wild sea bass, brown shrimps and farmed salmon from Scotland.